 My approach to research methodologies and methods is to consistently question the unarticulated politics that are embedded in the ways we approach research questions, research participants, research practices, and research settings.
 In these courses, I actively engage students in hands-on research.
 For instance, I devised an innovative, ongoing research project that examines women's letters to (former) Newfoundland Premier Joseph R. Smallwood.
 These letters are located in Archives and Special Collections at the Queen Elizabeth II Library at Memorial University.

 My own research methods are based in critical practices in ethnographic fieldwork, including exploring visual analyzes as ways of questioning and understanding.
 In my own research, I work closely with historical photographs and photographic records, collections and icons related to the International Grenfell Association, in Newfoundland and Labrador, and in Northern Irleand.

-I am available to teach Directed Study courses at the upper undergraduate and graduate levels in Gender Studies, and in cognate areas (i.e. humanities) of inquiry.
+I am available to teach Directed Study courses at the upper undergraduate and graduate levels in Gender Studies, and in cognate areas (i.e. humanities, interdisciplinary studies) of inquiry.